-Symptoms of concern in elderly cats
+- Symptoms of concern in elderly cats:

 - Drinking more water than usual (polydipsia) or urinating a greater volume (polyuria) - may indicate kidney failure, hyperthyroidism, diabetes, or urinary disease.

-- Reduced appetite - may indicate dental disease, kidney failure, or general illnesses such as infections
+- Reduced appetite - may indicate dental disease, kidney failure, or general illnesses such as infections.

-- Increased appetite - can indicate hyperthyroidism
+- Increased appetite - can indicate hyperthyroidism or diabetes.

-- Weight loss - can indicate any of the common illnesses
+- Weight loss - can indicate any of the common illnesses.

-- Vomiting - can indicate gastrointestinal disease, as well as kidney disease or hyperthyroidism
+- Vomiting - can indicate gastrointestinal disease, as well as kidney disease or hyperthyroidism.

 By keeping your senior cat's health and wellbeing needs in mind you can help to ensure that they live a long and happy life with you.
 Who knows, maybe they will even be the next guinness world record holder!